-639 likely too coarse to allow explicit resolution of the supercell, imposing a numerical limit that could 640 not be easily overcome by improving SGS turbulence closure alone.
-Potvin and Flora (2015) also 641 found that 4-km grid spacing was too coarse to reliably simulate supercells.
-In real cases, sustained 642 convection can often develop within CPMs at 4 km grid spacing (e.g., Zhu et al. 2018) due to, for 643 example, boundary layer convergence forcing or orographic lifting, which are absent in the current 644 simulations.
+initiated and fall back shortly after, while the LES show sustained rainfall.
+In spite of this, the Hgrad closure certainly performs better than the TKE closure, given its longer sustained high rainfall period (25-35 min) and less overpredicted rainfall rate.
+At 4 km resolution, further delays are found for the onset of rainfall, and both simulated rainfall rates exhibit faster decay.
+Although the Hgrad model still shows better agreement with the LES benchmark than the TKE closure in terms of the maximum rain rate reached, the rain rate curves essentially suggest that 4 km resolution is most likely too coarse to allow explicit resolving of the supercell, imposing a numerical limit that could not be easily overcome by improving SGS turbulence closure alone.
+Potvin and Flora (2015) also found that 4 km grid spacing was too coarse to reliably simulate supercells.
+In real cases, sustained convection can often develop within CPMs at 4 km grid spacing (e.g., Zhu et al. 2018) due to, for example, boundary layer convergence forcing or orographic lifting, which are absent in the current simulations.
 Applying the proposed scheme to real cases is a goal of our future studies.

-645 Summary and future work
+5. Summary and future work

-646 By coarse-graining a high resolution LES of a supercell storm, a priori analysis is first 647 conducted to examine the characteristics of SGS turbulence fluxes at typical convection-648 resolving/allowing resolutions from 250 m to 4 km.
-It is shown that at kilometer-scale resolutions, 649 the deep convective storm is only partially resolved and partially subgrid scale.
-Vertical SGS 650 fluxes of heat, moisture, cloud ice/water contents and precipitating hydrometeor contents account 651 for as large as 50% of the total fluxes on a 4 km grid and do not drop below 10% until the grid 652 spacing is refined to 500 m, confirming that kilometer-scale resolutions are in fact in the gray zone 653 for deep convection as previous studies have suggested.
-Close examination of the SGS fluxes 654 suggests the need for a three-dimensional representation of SGS turbulence, as the horizontal and 655 vertical SGS fluxes are of comparable magnitudes.
-The in-storm vertical SGS fluxes exhibit 656 prominent counter-gradient features especially within the storm updrafts where counter-gradient 657 fluxes are dominant.
-Horizontal SGS fluxes are mainly characterized by divergence around the 658 updraft at the upper levels, representing turbulent mixing between the cloud and the environment.
-659 They are mostly downgradient at kilometer-scale resolutions, but are counter-gradient in some 660 regions related to the tilting of the updraft core.
+By coarse graining a high-resolution LES of a supercell storm, a priori analysis is first conducted to examine the characteristics of SGS turbulence fluxes at typical convection-resolving/allowing horizontal resolutions from 250 m to 4 km.
+It is shown that at kilometer-scale resolutions, the deep convective storm is only partially resolved and partially subgrid scale.
+Vertical SGS fluxes of heat, moisture, cloud ice/water contents and precipitating hydrometeor contents account for as large as 50% of the total fluxes on a 4 km grid and do not drop below 10% until the grid spacing is refined to 500 m, confirming that kilometer-scale resolutions are in fact in the gray zone for deep convection as previous studies have suggested.
+Close examination of the SGS fluxes suggests the need for a three-dimensional representation of SGS turbulence, as the horizontal and vertical SGS fluxes are of comparable magnitudes.
+The in-storm vertical SGS fluxes exhibit prominent countergradient features especially within the storm updrafts where countergradient fluxes are dominant.
+Horizontal SGS fluxes are mainly characterized by divergence around the updraft at the upper levels, representing turbulent mixing between the cloud and the environment.
+They are mostly downgradient at kilometer-scale resolutions, but are countergradient in some regions related to the tilting of the updraft core.